 When you use this weapon to deliver a coup de grace, it gains a +4 weapon bonus to damage when calculating the DC of the Fortitude saving throw to see whether the target of the coup de grace dies from the attack.
 The weapon bonus is also added to the actual base damage of the coup de grace attack, and as base damage, is multiplied at 8th, 15th, 22nd, and 29th levels when used by a high-level wielder.

 The first attack (hit or miss) made against each target in an encounter is made against the target's flat-footed AC.
 This allows the wielder to use abilities requiring that their target be flat-footed (such as sneak attack damage) when determining the attack's outcome.
 Creatures which cannot be flat-footed, such as those with Uncanny Dodge, are not affected by this weapon quality.
 This does not cause the target to be flat-footed against anyone else's attacks, or any of your attacks after the first.

 A defensive weapon grants a +1 weapon bonus to the wielder's AC and Reflex saves at all times while being wielded by a proficient user.
 This bonus does not increase from any magical enhancements the weapon may have, nor may it be stacked with any other weapon bonuses to AC or Reflex.

-When you use a disarm weapon, you get a +2 weapon bonus to Maneuver Offense when performing the Disarm combat maneuver.
+When you use a disarm weapon, you get a +2 enhancement bonus to Sleight of Hand skill checks when performing the Disarm combat maneuver.
 If your Disarm combat maneuver is successful, add your weapon's enhancement bonus +2 to the damage inflicted by the combat maneuver.

 Each time a Dismounting weapon successfully strikes a mounted enemy, that enemy must immediately make a Ride check with a -4 penalty to stay mounted.